PsichiX/emergent/book/src/decision_makers/hierarchical_finite_state_machine/implementation.md

 }
 ```

-What's left is to setup FSM within enemy type.
+What's left to do is to setup FSM within enemy type.

-First for the sake of the tutorial we create a simplified data types that will
+First, for the sake of the tutorial, we create a simplified data types that will
 describe enemy state:

 ```rust